dp-depalobos/c-gflow/README.md

 2. Replace the output_path for where to write the .json result

 Things to improve on:
-1. Create logic for getting heirarchy of records that does not depend on current column names available.
+(DONE) 1.
+Create logic for getting heirarchy of records that does not depend on current column names available.
+2. Modify logic to automatically iterate to different levels